Sumanhm18/textpad/README.md

 # Real-time Collaborative Platform

-A real-time collaborative platform built with Spring Boot and WebSocket, featuring both a chat application and a collaborative text editor (like dontpad.com).
+A real-time collaborative platform built with Spring Boot and WebSocket, featuring both a chat application and a collaborative text editor (like dontpad.com) with MongoDB persistence.

 ## Features